-Phil Bredesen Is Testing the Limits of What Democrats Will Put Up With
+Phil Bredesen is testing the limits of what Democrats will put up with

-As his party has continued to move farther to the left, Phil Bredesen has had an increasingly uneasy relationship with it, despite being one of Tennessee’s most famous Democrats.
+As his party has continued to move further to the left, Phil Bredesen has had an increasingly uneasy relationship with it, despite being one of Tennessee’s most famous Democrats.
 But when the former governor and current Senate hopeful issued a statement recently that said he would vote to confirm Brett Kavanaugh if he were a sitting US senator, he made it much, much more complicated.

-“It felt like a slap in the face,” says Francie Hunt, who serves as the executive director for Tennessee Advocates for Planned Parenthood and the event coordinator for Power Together Tennessee, the state’s arm of the Women’s March.
+“It felt like a slap in the face,” says Francie Hunt, executive director for Tennessee Advocates for Planned Parenthood and event coordinator for Power Together Tennessee, the state’s arm of the Women’s March.
 “We were working really hard to get our folks to make sure they were writing and calling in to the senators here in Tennessee to oppose Kavanaugh.”

 “It’s one thing to get attacked by an enemy; it’s another to get attacked by a friend,” she adds.

-Bredesen has run a reliably consistent campaign for the seat being vacated by his close friend, Republican Bob Corker, digging his heels into the middle of the road as a staunch centrist—someone who tries to avoid partisan infighting, criticizing both parties, pissing off both parties, and arguing he’s doing what’s best for the constituency as a whole.
+Bredesen has run a reliably consistent campaign for the seat being vacated by his close friend Republican Bob Corker, digging his heels into the middle of the road as a staunch centrist—someone who tries to avoid partisan infighting, criticizing both parties, pissing off both parties, and arguing he’s doing what’s best for the constituency as a whole.

 That sentiment was clear when he announced his support for Kavanaugh’s ascension to the Supreme Court on October 5, saying though he considers Christine Blasey Ford, who accused the nominee of sexual assault, a “heroine,” he feels that “a Senator’s responsibility to ‘advise and consent’ is not a license to indulge in partisanship, but should focus on the qualifications of the nominee, their ethics and their temperament.”

-More often than not, Bredesen reads as conservative to progressive voters—there’s a running joke among Tennessee politicos that Bredesen is the best Republican governor the state ever had.
-Truly, the running line from his Republican rival Rep. Marsha Blackburn that Bredesen is “bought and paid for by Chuck Schumer” and national Democrats can seem almost comical amid Bredesen’s Kavanaugh statement and the political ad where he totes a rifle into the woods to shoot clay pigeons and talks about his support for the Second Amendment and his A rating from the NRA as governor.
+More often than not, Bredesen reads as conservative to progressive voters—there’s a running joke among Tennessee politicos that Bredesen is the best Republican governor the state has ever had.
+Truly, the running line from his Republican rival Rep. Marsha Blackburn, that Bredesen is “bought and paid for by Chuck Schumer” and national Democrats, can seem almost comical amid Bredesen’s Kavanaugh statement—not to mention the political ad where he totes a rifle into the woods to shoot clay pigeons and talks about his support for the Second Amendment and his “A” rating from the National Rifle Association while governor.

 He has also been critical of Democrats throughout his candidacy, calling them “elitist” and disapproving of their focus on social issues through “demographic partitioning.”
-What’s more, a local Indivisible leader tells Mother Jones that when the group reached out to Bredesen’s campaign to ask if he had interest in an endorsement, they responded by asking for a closed-door meeting.
+What’s more, a local Indivisible leader tells Mother Jones that when the group reached out to Bredesen’s campaign to ask if he had interest in an endorsement, the campaign responded by asking for a closed-door meeting.
 The leader says Indivisible turned the meeting down because of its dedication to transparency.

 “I believe that if this race is a race between me and Congresswoman Blackburn, I win,” Bredesen told the Associated Press last month.
 “If it’s a race between Democrats and Republicans, I lose.”

-In an interview with Fox News after Bredesen released his statement on Kavanaugh, Sen. Corker predicted it would have a lasting effect.
-“I told Senator Schumer after the Kavanaugh episode that just for what it’s worth, I felt it had been very detrimental to Governor Bredesen and very beneficial to Marsha,” Corker said.
-“I had so many people in Tennessee that might have been open to thinking about [Bredesen] and it just consolidated the race.”
+In an interview with Fox News after Bredesen released his statement on Kavanaugh, Corker predicted it would have a lasting effect.
+“I told Sen. Schumer after the Kavanaugh episode that, just for what it’s worth, I felt it had been very detrimental to Gov. Bredesen and very beneficial to Marsha [Blackburn],” Corker said.
+“I had so many people in Tennessee that might have been open to thinking about [Bredesen], and it just consolidated the race.”

-Sarah Herron, who founded Indivisible’s East Tennessee chapter, tells Mother Jones she knows of several Bredesen campaign volunteers who had stopped working for him in early October, and she knew of people who were returning their yard signs to campaign offices to express their anger and disappointment.
+Sarah Herron, who founded Indivisible’s East Tennessee chapter, tells Mother Jones she knows of several Bredesen campaign volunteers who had stopped working for him in early October, and also knew of people who were returning their yard signs to campaign offices to express their anger and disappointment.
 A recent report from Politico echoes Herron’s anecdote: Volunteers have been calling in to cancel door-knocking and phone-banking shifts for Bredesen since the statement was released, and at least 22 have reached out to the campaign directly to express their anger at Bredesen’s decision.

 Herron also says that after Bredesen’s announcement, eight Indivisible members had plans to attend a Blackburn event in Blount County with the state’s other Republican senator, Lamar Alexander.
 Herron notes her team was so upset by Bredesen’s statement, they weren’t really up for their assignment; only one actually attended—the rest went to a bar.
 “They called and said, ‘You know, I’m just so upset, I can’t go do this right now,'” Herron remembers.

-Meanwhile, Bob Mendes, a Nashville city councilmember, tweeted that his teenage daughter pulled up their Bredesen for US Senate yard sign.
+Meanwhile, Bob Mendes, a Nashville city councilman, tweeted that his teenage daughter pulled up their Bredesen yard sign.

 The verdict with permission: